bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

-Isaiah is very clear when he says: "Therefore the Lord said: 'Inasmuch as these people draw near with their mouths And honor Me with their lips, But have removed their hearts far from Me, And their fear toward Me is taught by the commandment of men,'" (Isaiah 29:13).
+Isaiah is very clear when he says: "Therefore the Lord said: 'Inasmuch as these people draw near with their mouths And honor Me with their lips, But have removed their hearts far from Me, And their fear toward Me is taught by the commandment of men,'" (Isaiah 29:13; NKJV).

 Studying God's expectation for His worshippers, particularly the Jewish worshippers, is indeed intriguing.
 The law sat clear boundaries to which the Hebrew had no right to add anything, nor take